 While the differences between unstabilised and HyperSmooth-stabilised footage are impressive, the additional gains from High and Boost mode are marginal – not a massive problem when HyperSmooth is already the most impressive action camera image stabilisation available.

-Incredibly easy to use, all while yielding seriously stunning results, the GoPro HERO8 Black action camera is a very impressive piece of kit.
-Boasting HyperSmooth 2.0 image stabilisation and a host of other enhanced features, this is the most feature-laden action cam we’ve ever tested.
+Incredibly easy to use, all while yielding seriously stunning results, the GoPro HERO 8 Black action camera is a very impressive piece of kit.
+Boasting HyperSmooth 2.0 image stabilisation and a host of other enhanced features, at time of writing this is the most feature-laden action cam we’ve ever tested.

-The unique frame-less design and incoming range of compatible Mods enables you to expand the HERO8 Black’s huge capabilities beyond pure action shooting.
+The frameless design and incoming range of compatible Mods enables you to expand the HERO 8 Black’s huge capabilities beyond pure action shooting.
 This is good news for vloggers and anyone who wants to document their travels.
-The fact that you’ll have to wait a little while to buy those Mods is frustrating.

-For those of you who are vloggers first and action photographers/videographers second, and so ‘seeing at a glance’ whether you’re perfectly in frame is the most important action cam feature, check out the DJI Osmo Action.
-Because while you will be able to add a flip-up display to the HERO8 Black via the Display Mod, GoPro won’t be releasing this screen Mod until December.
+For those of you who are vloggers first and action photographers/videographers second, and so ‘seeing at a glance’ whether you’re perfectly in frame is the most important action cam feature, you might be better off checking out the DJI Osmo Action or the new GoPro HERO 9 Black.